 American Style And Spirit

 The Berkeley Hotel has debuted its first fashion recipe book, and it’s as fabulous as you might expect.
-Featuring Anya Hindmarch, Burberry, Dolce & Gabbana, DVF and Louboutin, amongst others, in Pret – A – Portea Head Pastry Chef Mourad Khiat introduces a delicious new twist to high fashion.
+Featuring Anya Hindmarch, Burberry, Dolce & Gabbana, DVF and Louboutin, among others, in Prêt-à -Portea head pastry chef Mourad Khiat introduces a delicious new twist to high fashion.
 Highlights include the Charlotte Olympia-inspired ‘Bootie Biscuit’ – which is also relatively simple to make, so perfect for first-timers – and the iconic Moschino McDonalds handbag, which you are invited to recreate as a delicious sponge cake.
 Delicious and decadent: this is a cookbook for fashionistas looking to take their style kudos to the next level; the time and effort will be worth it when you produce a plate of Giambattista Valli strawberry sugar spun rolls.

 Slim Aarons: Women